acabreira1/pluginparameters/README.md

 ##Description

-PluginParameters is a [JUCE](http://rawmaterialsoftware.com/juce.php) module which manages automatically different types of plugin parameters.
+PluginParameters is a [JUCE module](http://www.juce.com/documentation/juce-module-format) which manages automatically different types of plugin parameters.
 It intends to help automating things in the development of closs-platform plugins taking it from where JUCE leaves you in the wild.

 ## Installation

-If you are new to JUCE, first [download JUCE](http://www.juce.com/downloads) into a local folder.
+If you are new to [JUCE](http://www.juce.com), first [download it](http://www.juce.com/downloads) into a local folder.
 Next drag-and-drop the "modules" folder to your local JUCE folder.
 When you create a new project in JUCE, the Introjucer will detect automatically the PluginParameters module.
 Switch it on and you are ready to go!

 ###What it does